smart-edge-open/specs/doc/applications-onboard/openness-network-edge-vm-support.md

 The types of VM deployments can be split into two categories based on the storage required by the workload.
 Stateless VMs are backed by ephemeral storage - meaning that the data will disappear with VM restart/reboot.
 Stateful VMs are backed by persistent storage - meaning that data will persist after VM restart/reboot.
 The type of storage required will be determined based on the use-case.
 In OpenNESS support for both types of VM is available with aid of KubeVirt.

 ### VMs with ephemeral storage
 These are VMs with ephemeral storage, such as ContainerDisk storage that would be deployed in similar manner to ordinary container pods.
 The data contained in the VM would be erased on each VM deletion/restart thus it is suitable for stateless applications running inside the pods.
 Although usually a better fit for such application would be running the workload in container pod, for various reasons such as a Legacy application a user may not want to containerize their workload.
-The advantage of this deployment from an K8s/OpenNESS perspective is that there is no additional storage configuration and the user only needs to have a cluster with KubeVirt deployed and a Docker’ized version of a VM image in order to spin up the VM.
+The advantage of this deployment from an K8s/OpenNESS perspective is that there is no additional storage configuration and the user only needs to have a cluster with KubeVirt deployed and a dockerized version of a VM image in order to spin up the VM.

 ### VMs with persistent Local Storage
 These are VMs which require persistent storage, the data of this kind of VM stays persistent between restarts of the VM.
-In case of local storage, Kubernetes provides volume plugin ‘local volume plugin' which can be used to define a `PV` (Persistent Volume).
+In case of local storage, Kubernetes provides ‘local volume plugin' which can be used to define a `PV` (Persistent Volume).
 In the case of the local volume plugin there is no support for dynamic creation (k8s 1.17.0) and the PVs must be created by a user before a Persistent Volume Claim (`PVC`) can be claimed by the pod/VM.
 This manual creation of PVs must be taken into consideration for an OpenNESS deployment as a PV will need to be created per each VM per each node as the storage is local to the Edge Node.
 In case of persistent storage the VM image must be loaded to the PVC, this can be done via use of KubeVirt's Container Data Importer (CDI).
 This kind of storage is meant for use with stateful workloads, and being local to the node is suitable for Edge deployments.

 ### VMs with Cloud Storage
 Support for persistent storage via Cloud Storage providers is possible in K8s but it is currently not supported in OpenNESS.
-There are no plans to support it from OpenNESS in near future - this may change in future if a use case and demand for it is present.
+There are no plans to support it from OpenNESS right now - this may change in the future depending on demand.

 ### Creating Docker image for stateless VM
 In order to create a Docker image for a stateless VM, the VM image needs to be wrapped inside the Docker image.
 In order to do this the user needs to create a `Dockerfile` and place the VM image in the same directory, then build the Docker image as per the example below: